Optimal coupling of HoW$_{10}$ molecular magnets to superconducting circuits near spin clock transitions: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the EU (COST Action $15128$ MolSpin on Molecular Spintronics, QUANTERA SUMO project, ERC grants 647301 DECRESIM and 788222 MOL-2D), the Spanish MICINN (grants RTI2018-096075-B-C21, PCI2018-093116, MAT2017-89993-R and CTQ2017-89528-P, and Unit of Excellence 'María de Maeztu' MdM-2015-0538), the Gobierno de Arag\'on (grant E09-17R Q-MAD), and the Generalitat Valenciana (Prometeo Program of Excellence).
+This work has received support from grants RTI2018-096075-A-C21, PID2019-105552RB-C41, PID2019-105552RB-C44, P2018/NMT-4291 TEC2SPACE-CM, TED2021-131447B-C21, TED2021-131447B-C22, CEX2019-000919-M and CEX2020-001039-S, funded by MCIN/AEI/10.13039/501100011033, ERDF 'A way of making Europe' and ESF 'Investing in your future' and from the Gobierno de Arag\'on grant E09-17R-Q-MAD.
+We also acknowledge funding from the European Union Horizon 2020 research and innovation programme through FET-OPEN grant FATMOLS-No862893, ERC advanced grant Mol-2D-No788222, ERC consolidator grant DECRESIM-No647301 and HORIZON-MSCA-2021 grant HyQuArch-No101064707.
+This study forms also part of the Advanced Materials and Quantum Communication programmes, supported by MCIN with funding from European Union NextGenerationEU (PRTR-C17.I1), by Gobierno de Arag\'on, by Generalitat Valenciana and by CSIC (PTI001).
 SH acknowledges support of the US Department of Energy (DE-SC0020260).
-Work supported at the National High Magnetic Field Laboratory is supported by the US National Science Foundation (DMR-1644779) and the State of Florida.
+Work done at the National High Magnetic Field Laboratory is supported by the US National Science Foundation (DMR-1644779 and DMR-2128556) and the State of Florida.